Custom Residential, Sustainable Practice

 Solutions: Use LED lights and all Energy Star appliances.
 I have seen anywhere from 50 – 75% less energy usage by switching old appliances to Energy Star replacements.
 There are even hybrid dryers that use 4-8 AMPs instead of the average 30 AMPs.
 This dryer uses 5 AMPs and it is ventless, so you don’t need to vent to the outside, which allows you to have an even tighter envelope.

 Another way to save energy is to put outlets on switches.
-When you have something plugged in, such as your phone cable, that draws power from your outlets even if it’s not in use.
-If you add outlets to a switch, you can kill the power to it and save even more energy.
+When you have something plugged in, such as your phone cable, it draws power from your outlets even if it’s not in use.
+If you change some outlets to switch ones, you can kill the power to them and save even more energy.

 Low Flow Fixtures